SecureStrux/Guides/README.md

 1. Login to the vCenter Server Appliance (VCSA) using an account that has **Super Administrator** privileges.
 The default user with a super administrator role is **root**.
 2. Once authenticated, you will be brought to the [Appliance Shell's](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vcenter.configuration.doc/GUID-393D8255-96CF-49C9-9B17-5EC639FA3DED.html) `Command>` prompt.
 Run the following command from the Appliance Shell to create the scanning account:
     ```Bash
-    #This comamnd will create a new user named nessus_scan.
-If you do not want nessus_scan to be the name of the account, change it before executing the command.
+    #This comamnd will create a new user named nessus-scan.
+If you do not want nessus-scan to be the name of the account, change it before executing the command.
-    localaccounts.user.add --username nessus_scan --role superAdmin --password
+    localaccounts.user.add --username nessus-scan --role superAdmin --password
     ```
 3. When prompted, enter and then reenter a secure password.
 5. If the account is created successfully you will be brought back to the Appliance Shell's `Command>` prompt.